 - Search: Search through rows or columns.

-- Look in: Look in formulas, values, comments, and notes (This option only works find not with find and replace).
+- Look in: Look in formulas, values, comments, and notes (This option only works with find, not with find and replace).

 - Match Entire Content: Match values from the entire value of a cell with the searched value.